co-cddo/cloudmaturity/src/assessment/people.md

 () In addition to job postings requiring cloud experience, some existing roles have been reviewed and, where needed, updated to reflect the requirements of a cloud-first IT organization.
 () In addition to all job postings requiring cloud experience, all existing roles have been reviewed and, where needed, updated to reflect the new requirements of a cloud-first IT organization.

-## How are you developing individuals with limited/no cloud experience into your organization to work on cloud initiatives?[radios] =
+## -How are you developing individuals with limited/no cloud experience into your organization to work on cloud initiatives?[radios] =

 () TODO: No accommodation is made for individuals with limited/cloud experience.
 ()